Market intelligence for international student recruitment from ICEF

 INTENSE obtains its substantial funding for students from the government (responsible for bringing in and supporting students in their academics) and industry (for internships and pathways to employment).

-The program is open to students from outside Taiwan as well as international students currently studying in Taiwanese universities.
+The programme is open to students from outside Taiwan as well as international students currently studying in Taiwanese universities.
 Notably, INTENSE scholarship recipients are required to remain in Taiwan to work after graduation for the same length of time as it took to complete their programme.

 The new work and permanent residency rights in place for 2026 will undoubtably make it easier for Taiwan to retain scholarship students for long-term careers in Taiwan’s technology sectors.